sidharth/words-cli/README.md

+# words-cli
+A command line tool for learning new words.

 Have your GRE / GMAT / SAT / or basically any vocabulary test coming up?
 Or just simply want to improve your understanding of the English language.

 This is a simple CLI tool which randomly selects a word from the 800 Barron's High Frequency word list (i.e. the important ones), along with the meaning.